04alexklink/bank_tech_test/README.md

 As a bank customer,
 So that I can use my account,
-I'd like to see be able to make a deposit
+I'd like to be able to make a deposit

 As a bank customer,
 So that I can use my account,